Making Wise Decisions "Even one small drop can make a ripple in the water, and one small decision can affect your life in the simplest way."

 Thinking is our strength as humans!
 Clear steps of thinking can lead to healthy and effective decisions and choices - wise decisions!
 Support your child in considering this series of steps to arrive at a decision.
-Practice of this process today is vital rehearsal of lifelong decision-making skills, and will help your child to respond wisely, rather than react without thoughtful consideration.
+Practicing this process today is a vital rehearsal of lifelong decision-making skills, and will help your child to respond wisely, rather than react without thoughtful consideration.
 What -> Ideas -> Select -> Evaluate = WISE

 A wise decision...

 Has effective, ethical consequences!

 Lets you be your genuine self, not pretending to be what you are not!